KJSRAVAN/KJSRAVAN/README.md

  👋 Hi, I’m @KJSRAVAN
   i'm studying computer science as my major.

-  hope i can joing all the community members and learn alot, about this wast and fasinateing word...!!
+  hope i could get along with all the community members and learn alot, about this fascinating world and tech...!!

   :)